Boys hockey: Six Wildcats named all-state

-Six Verona boys hockey players are on the Wisconsin Hockey Coaches Association All-State.
+Six Verona boys hockey players are on the Wisconsin Hockey Coaches Association All-State list.

 Senior forward Walker Haessig is on the second team, and junior forward Reece Cordray earned an honorable mention.